 3. Once the registration form and documentation are received, they will be reviewed by the SDS Disability Specialist.
 Please allow up to 2 weeks processing time as we have many files to review.

 Face-to-face intakes are preferred, however alternate arrangements can be made when necessary (for example using Skype or Google hangout video chat).
-An interactive discussion between the student and a disability specialist are required, but parents and support persons are welcome to attend meetings if the student requests their attendance.
+An interactive discussion between the student and a disability specialist is required, but parents and support persons are welcome to attend meetings if the student requests their attendance.
 Intakes are conducted through the SDS office for all UMBC main campus and USG (UMBC Shady Grove) students.

 At the intake appointment you will discuss: